Call me on the job on:

 How to treat wood rot

-Rotten wood fence post repair method.
+Ultimate wood fence post repair method.

 • Reduce water saturation, paint bitumen or another good wood water sealant product up to 100mm above ground.